Author: Katerina Burlaka, CRM Consultant

 Our experience shows that caching of the above mentioned data and information, which is specific to a particular business, allows increasing SugarCRM performance significantly.

-In this article we’ve covered some of approaches that can solve some system performance issues that you can face while working with relatively large volume of data.
+In this guide, we’ve covered some of approaches that can solve some system performance issues that you can face while working with relatively large volume of data.
 These approaches are: lazy loading, deferred operations performing, caching.
 These approaches were successfully implemented and proven to be quite efficient in our projects:

 - Admiral Markets: the case of integration with trading platform